nshrinisha/VDS_E03/home.md

 ---
 photo: ../photos/Home.png
-title: Shrinisha - Home
+title: Graduate Student
 ---

 # About Me
-I am a graduate student in the Department of Computer Science at UIC.
-I grew up in India, where I also completed my bachelor’s degree in Computer Science.
-Before joining graduate school, I worked for 2.5 years as an analyst in a corporate setting.
-Outside of academics and work, I enjoy reading fiction books, binge-watching series, and painting.
+I’m a graduate student in the Department of Computer Science.
+I’m from India, where I completed my bachelor’s degree in Computer Science before working for 2.5 years as an analyst in a corporate setting.
+I enjoy reading fiction, binge-watching good series, and painting when I need a creative reset.

+I’m curious by nature and love turning messy datasets into clear stories.
+I value clean, reproducible workflows and thoughtful visualization.
+I’m happiest when I’m learning with others, and leaving documentation better than I found it.

 # Research Interests
 My research interests are centered on **data science, visualizations, and automation**.
 I’m particularly interested in how data can be communicated more effectively through interactive and visual tools, as well as in building automated systems that make data insights more accessible.